Helping you balance your Work and your Life

 Frequently Asked Questions

 Is enrollment in the Special Needs Program mandatory?
 If so, why?

 Yes, enrollment is mandatory.
 Commandant policy requires Coast Guard members to be available for unrestricted duty assignment worldwide (see CG Personnel Manual, Chapter 4.A.6).
-When a family member’s special need limits a member’s availability as per this policy, we need to make sure A) an assignment will be in a place where your family member gets the most appropriate care, and B) assignment not become a family hardship.
+When a family member’s special need limits a member’s availability as per this policy, we need to ensure A) an assignment will be in a place where your family member gets the most appropriate care, and B) the assignment does not become a family hardship.
 Remember, there are CG duty locations where some special needs services are not available.

 Does my Family Resource Specialist (FRS) decide where I get assigned?